Willamette Pass Resort

 Willamette Pass Resort is a ski area in the western United States, located at Willamette Pass in west central Oregon, in Klamath and Lane counties.
 In the Cascade Range between Oakridge and La Pine and accessed by Highway 58, it operates on federal land under special use permit on the Willamette and Deschutes National Forests.
 Founded in 1941, the ski area has been locally-owned and operated by the Wiper family of Eugene since 1982, the year its first chairlift was installed.

 Ski area information

-Willamette Pass Resort is not a year-round destination : Summer operations have been suspended for several years now, but the local biking clubs and disc golf clubs are ready to help support relaunching them when the owner chooses to open summer operations again.

 Willamette Pass is best known for having one of the steepest runs in the world, "RTS", which at its steepest point is 52 degrees.
 It hosted the 1993 Subaru U.S. Speed Skiing Championships, where a top speed of 111.56 mph (179.54 km/h) was achieved.

 The area is a popular place for nearby schools to visit, with lessons and plenty of green runs.
 The lodge has a restaurant, shop, lost-and-found service, and ski and snowboard rentals.

 Snowshoeing and Nordic skiing activities are also available.